-Example 1 (multiple bags): A G-CSF-stimulated donor had two PBSC collections on subsequent days.
+Example 1 (multiple bags): A G-CSF stimulated donor had two PBSC collections on subsequent days.
 The products collected over the two days were divided into four bags.
 Although the product is contained in multiple bags, this collection is considered a single product, as there was no change in mobilization technique or collection method.

-Multiple Products: For the purposes of this manual, the CIBMTR defines multiple products as cells collected using more than one mobilization technique and/or collection method.
+Multiple Products: For the purposes of this manual, the CIBMTR defines multiple products as cells collected using more than one mobilization technique and / or collection method.

 Example 2 (multiple collection methods): A G-CSF-stimulated donor had a PBSC collection and the product was cryopreserved.
 One month later the donor had a marrow collection; both products were infused at the time of transplant.
 Each collection is considered a separate product because different collection methods were used.
+The number of products infused from this donor is two.